-Georgia is known for many great things such as music, films, food, beautiful landscape and southern charm.
-There are so many awesome things made in Georgia it was hard to just keep this list to ten.
+Georgia is known for many great things such as music, films, food, beautiful landscapes and southern charm.
+There are so many awesome things made in Georgia, it was hard to just keep this list to ten.
+Did we miss your favorite?
+Let us know in the comments.

 Next time you’re using one of these products, make sure you have Georgia on your mind.